Introduction to Type Conversion in Java

 Like other programming languages, there are 2 types of conversion in java:

 Implicit Type Conversion

-- These are generally what we call Widening conversion, and these can be done automatically because we are moving to a wider data types.
+- These are generally what we call Widening conversion, and these can be done automatically because we are moving to wider data types.
 So if we have a 32-bit integer and we want to move to a 64-bit integer, that’s wider.
-So the value can be safely moved so those can be done implicitly.
-And the compiler has to make a decision about how to make these conversions, and the rules are pretty straightforward.
+So the value can be safely moved so that it can be done implicitly.
+The compiler has to decide how to make these conversions, and the rules are pretty straightforward.

-- If we have an expression with multiple (Mixed) integer sizes in it, if we have short and a long, whatever the largest integer size is what things will convert it to.
+- If we have an expression with multiple (Mixed) integer sizes in it, if we have short and long, whatever the largest integer size is, things will convert it to.
 So if we do an operation with a short and a long, the short will be implicitly cast into along.

 - If we perform an operation with mixed floating-point sizes, so we have a float and a double, they will always go to the double because double is the largest floating-point size.